umarpir/umarpir.github.io/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+title:  "SoundWrite Full-stack web application"
-date:   2017-10-31
+date:   2020-12-30
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+excerpt: "SoundWrite is an audiobook player that generates texts and allows annotation"
-image: "/images/pic02.jpg"
+image: "/images/soundwrite.png"
 ---

 ## How to Use This Theme